KELO-TV: Young Broadcasting ownership

 On January 12, 1996, Midcontinent Media announced that it had sold KELO-TV and its satellites to Young Broadcasting for $50 million.
-Young assumed control on May 31, 1996; it laid off 13 employees, stating that KELO-TV was overstaffed for a station of its market size.
+Young assumed control on May 31, 1996.
+A week earlier, Young announced 13 staffers would be laid off, stating that KELO-TV was overstaffed for a station in such a small market.
 (Note: Midcontinent would retain the KELO radio stations until 2004.)
 In 1999, the station was given the National Association of Broadcasters Friend in Need Television Award for outstanding service in the face of natural disasters after helping lead efforts to rebuild tornado-ravaged Spencer, South Dakota.

 KELO-TV along with KDLO-TV and KPLO-TV started a second subchannel, UTV (renamed KELOXTRA in 2021), with the market's UPN affiliation on March 15, 2004.
 UPN programs had been seen in Sioux Falls on KCPO-LP (channel 26); while the change technically increased the coverage area of UPN programming, it made it a digital-only service as opposed to analog KCPO-LP.
 This limited the number of viewers who could tune in at the time, as not everyone had digital-capable TVs in 2004.
 UTV became the MyNetworkTV affiliate in Sioux Falls in 2006; The CW went to WB affiliate KWSD-TV, owned by Rapid Broadcasting.
 UTV is not broadcast in Rapid City; in that market, the MyNetworkTV affiliation went to Rapid-owned KKRA-LP when the network launched in 2006.

 Media General and Nexstar ownership

 On June 6, 2013, Young Broadcasting announced that it would merge with Media General.
 The merger was approved by the FCC on November 8, after Media General shareholders approved the merger a day earlier; it was completed on November 12.
 Media General was in turn acquired by Nexstar Broadcasting Group in a sale announced in January 2016 and completed on January 17, 2017.

+Prior to the 2026 season, KELO announced an agreement to broadcast two South Dakota State Jackrabbit football games in simulcast with Midco Sports.

+KCLO-TV lost its CBS affiliation on August 1, 2026, as part of a modified renewal of most other Nexstar affiliations with CBS, with the network moving to KNBN.
+At that time, it became a primary CW affiliate.
+Rapid City was one of two markets where stations owned by Forum Communications Company assumed the CBS affiliation from Nexstar-owned stations in their markets.